contentful/contentful.py/README.rst

 Property Accessors
 ..................

-This SDK provides a simple API to interact with resources that come from the API, by abstracting the underlying JSON structure of the objects, and exposing all the relevant fields as object properties.
+This library provides a simple API to interact with resources that come from the API, by abstracting the underlying JSON structure of the objects, and exposing all the relevant fields as object properties.